From the National Highway Traffic Safety Administration

 Helmet fit

-• To find the right size helmet, put one on your head without fasting the straps.
+To find the right size helmet, put one on your head without fastening the straps.

-• The front of the helmet should be level and two-fingers width above your eyebrows.
+The front of the helmet should be level and two finger widths above your eyebrows.

 Helmet adjustment

-• The side straps should come to a point just below your ears-move the small tabs on the side of these straps up or down until they are a half an inch or less under your ear lobe.
+The side straps should come to a point just below your ears-move the small tabs on the side of these straps up or down until they are a half-inch or less under your earlobe.